 While spreadsheets can work here as well, they can quickly become too long and cumbersome to maintain.
 At that point, it becomes too difficult to share with relevant stakeholders without first giving them a thorough walkthrough on how to read and understand the document.

-But with a roadmap software tool, you can approach your content calendar as you would a product — and roll up your individual tasks (think features or stories) into groups (think themes).
+But with a roadmap software tool, you can approach your content calendar as you would a product — and roll up your tasks (think features or stories) into groups (consider themes).

-As you can see from the example content calendar above, you can create groupings by content type — such as blogs, email blasts, web pages, etc.
+You can see from the example content calendar above that you can create groupings by content type — such as blogs, email blasts, web pages, etc.

-You can also color-code your tasks or sets of tasks to indicate the party responsible, the goal, or the priority level.
-And you can easily lay out these groups against a timeline backdrop, to make it easy to view the planned order of release.
+You can also color-code your tasks or tasks to indicate the party responsible, the goal, or the priority level.
+And you can easily layout these groups against a timeline backdrop to make it easy to view the planned order of release.

-Get Creative: Roadmaps Can Be Useful in More Areas of Your Job Than You Realize
+Roadmaps Template Examples Can Be Useful Than You Realize

 The key to identifying more of the many ways you can leverage the benefits of roadmaps is to understand why we use product roadmaps in the first place.

-If you manage products, particularly in a fast-moving company or agile environment, a high level view of your vision and goals can serve as a reminder to yourself, and your team, of why you’re doing what you’re doing.
+Suppose you manage products, particularly in a fast-moving company or agile environment.
+A high-level view of your vision and goals serve as a reminder to yourself and your team the “Why” of what you’re doing.

 So you can also use the roadmap format to quickly return to the strategic, big-picture level with other aspects of your role.
 Why not use a roadmap to develop, track and share your…